hendrikp/Deformation-Transfer-for-Triangle-Meshes/README.md

 This fork can't be used on its own as it depends on the FaceSpeechProcessing modules FacialData class, but maybe it helps someone with a similar problem as reference.

-The custom format is structured parquet files, with each row containing one animation pose in the `Y_point`, `X_point` (optional `Z_point`).
+The custom format is structured parquet files, with each row containing one animation pose in the columns `Y_<point>`, `X_<point>` (optional `Z_<point>`).
 The face tracker OpenFace 2 is producing this data in CSV format, which has been pre-transformed.

-The predetermined neutral pose/reference for each speaker/utterance is contained in follwoing rows: (read through `FacialData.getVertices` with default parameters)
+The predetermined neutral pose/reference for each speaker/utterance is contained in following rows: (read through `FacialData.getVertices` with default parameters)
 * `frame=-1` (for each individual utterance)
 * `index=top_mean` (best reference found for speaker from multiple utterances)